Sooner or later you will be googled. Maybe by an employer, customer, or neighbor. When that happens, what will they find?

 3. Eliminate negatives.
 Perhaps you thought it silly to snap pictures of you and your buddies drunk and then post them on Facebook.
 Perhaps you posted on a charged political thread?
 You need to eliminate all of that starting today.
 Rule of thumb – only post on the internet what would be perfectly acceptable on the front page of your local (or national) newspaper.

 4. Find your real persona.
 What are your interests and what is your personality?
 What are your passions?
-These can be hard questions.
-They require thinking and soliciting feedback.
+These can be hard questions to answer.
+They require thinking and soliciting feedback to be done effectively.
 What comes up on-line about you should synch with your best self.
-Your persona should part who you are today and who you are striving to be tomorrow.
+Your persona should be part who you are today, and who you are striving to be tomorrow.
 A well-done persona – your personal “brand” – can differentiate you.

 5. Execute, execute, execute!
 You need to be out there on the internet with frequency, consistency, and quality.
 Post on blogs and contribute to discussion groups on LinkedIn.
 “Like” on Facebook, and “retweet” and “repin” posts that complement your brand/persona.

 Building a brand is hard work – but it can be done, and it is worth it.